django-functest/django-functest/docs/common.rst

    .. method:: fill(data_dict)

       Fills form inputs using the values in ``data_dict``.
-The keys are CSS selectors, and the values and the values for the inputs.
+The keys are CSS selectors, and the values are the values for the inputs.
 Works for text inputs, radio boxes, check boxes, and select fields.
 Checkbox values can be specified using ``True`` and ``False``.
 Radio button values should be specified using the ``value`` attribute that should be matched, and the radio